+Terry acquisition added proprietary sustainable water treatment solution applicable across a number of customer applications.
 All three Middleby business platforms introduced new solutions focusing on ventless and electric solutions for the home and commercial kitchen.
-While the products contribute to decarbonization efforts, they also deliver cost savings.
+While the products contribute to decarbonization and water savings efforts, they also deliver cost savings.